Accessibility and Strategy Action Plan

-At St Paul’s, we can make provision for every kind of frequently occurring special educational need without a statement of special educational needs / Education, Health and Care Plan, for instance dyslexia, dyspraxia, speech and language needs, autism, asperger’s syndrome, learning difficulties and behaviour difficulties.
+At St Paul’s Primary we can make provision for every kind of frequently occurring special educational need without a statement of special educational needs/ Education, Health and Care Plan, for instance dyslexia, dyspraxia, speech and language needs, autism, Asperger’s syndrome, learning difficulties and behaviour difficulties.
 There are other kinds of special educational need which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can be met.

-At St Paul’s, subject teachers monitor the progress of all pupils regularly to review their progress.
-We also use a range of assessments with all the pupils at various points e.g. Y1 phonics screening, half-termly assessment activities and end of key stage assessments.
+At St Paul’s Primary subject teachers monitor the progress of all pupils regularly to review their progress.
+We also use a range of assessments with all the pupils at various points e.g. Y1 phonics screening, termly assessments, end of year and key stage assessments.